pm4net/serilog-sinks-ocel/README.md

 # Serilog.Sinks.OCEL

-A Serilog sinks that writes events to Object-Centric Event Logs (OCEL) [1], using the [.NET OCEL library](https://github.com/pm4net/OCEL).
+Serilog sinks that write events to Object-Centric Event Logs (OCEL) [1], using the [.NET OCEL library](https://github.com/pm4net/OCEL).

 There is a separate sinks for each of the supported OCEL format: `Serilog.Sinks.OCEL.Sinks.OcelJsonSink`, `Serilog.Sinks.OCEL.Sinks.OcelXmlSink`, and `Serilog.Sinks.OCEL.Sinks.OcelLiteDbSink`.